blaizard/bzd/docs/channel.md

 Note, at compile time a channel is fully defined, makind this composition between the 2 layers a constant expression exposing a Channel<Data> interface.

-Some buses might have a Channel interface as well, buses like UART for example, which do not need adapters in betweeen and can be used directly as is.
+Some buses might have a Channel interface as well, buses like UART for example, which do not need adapters in between and can be used directly as is.
 Also a channel can be made on top of another channel, by making one part of the transport interface, this allow nestiing channels for complex schemes.